wp-plugins/media-library-assistant/readme.txt

 Yes.
 Any custom taxonomy you register with the Attachment post type will appear in the Assistant UI.
 Use the Media Library Assistant Settings page to add support for your taxonomies to the Assistant UI.

+= Can I use Jetpack Tiled Gallery or a lightbox plugin to display my gallery? = You can use other gallery-generating shortcodes to give you the data selection power of [mla_gallery] and the formatting/display power of popular alternatives such as the WordPress.com Jetpack Carousel and Tiled Galleries modules.
+Any shortcode that accepts "ids=" or a similar parameter listing the attachment ID values for the gallery can be used.
+Here's an example of a Jetpack Tiled gallery for everything except vegetables:

+`
+[mla_gallery attachment_category=vegetable tax_operator="NOT IN" mla_alt_shortcode=gallery type="rectangular"]
+`

+Most lightbox plugins use HTML `class=` and/or `rel=` tags to activate their features. `[mla_gallery]` lets you add this tag information to your gallery output.
+Here's an example that opens PDF documents in a shadowbox using Easy Fancybox:

+`
+[mla_gallery post_mime_type=application/pdf post_parent=all link=file size=icon mla_caption='<a class="fancybox-iframe fancybox-pdf" href={+filelink_url+} target=_blank>{+title+}</a>' mla_link_attributes='class="fancybox-pdf fancybox-iframe"']
+`

+In the example, the `mla_caption=` parameter turns the document title into a link to the shadowbox display so you can click on the thumbnail image or the caption to activate the display.

 = Why don't the "Posts" counts in the taxonomy edit screens match the search results when you click on them? =

 This is a known WordPress problem with multiple support tickets already in Trac, e.g.,